Your Right to Be Safe and Secure at Work

 Safety Committees and Safety Meetings:

 Under state law, most workplaces must have either regular monthly safety meetings of all employees, or if your employer has eleven or more people working at the same time and the same location, it must set up a workplace safety committee that includes employee representatives and holds regular monthly meetings.
-See L&I’s page on safety committees: https://lni.wa.gov/safety-health/preventing-injuries-illnesses/create-a-safety-program/safety-meetings-and-committees.
-Agriculture and construction have different rules—see information on those rules in Section 4.4.
+See L&I’s page on safety committees here.
+Agriculture and construction have different rules—see information on those rules in Chapter 4.4.

 4.2 Safety/Health Enforcement Agencies

-A range of state and federal laws are aimed at protecting worker health and safety.
+A range of state and federal laws are aimed at protecting workers’ health and safety.
 The following agencies can help if there is a health or safety problem at your workplace:

 Labor & Industries Division of Occupational Safety and Health (DOSH)

-DOSH interprets and enforces state laws on workplace health and safety, and provides education and training.
+DOSH interprets and enforces state laws on workplace health and safety and provides education and training.
 DOSH offers information on core health and safety rules in the workplace, as well as job-specific health and safety rules.
 DOSH representatives may visit a workplace to inspect unsafe working conditions in response to complaints.
 DOSH inspectors will look for unsafe machinery, electrical equipment, chemicals, gases or other hazards.
-The toll-free number for health and safety assistance at L&I/DOSH is 1 (800) 4BE-SAFE.
-L&I complaint procedures are listed at the end of this chapter.
+L&I complaint procedures are listed in Chapter 4.7: If You Find a Health or Safety Issue at Work.

 Occupational Safety & Health Administration (OSHA)

-OSHA is the federal government agency that creates workplace health and safety rules.
-It is a good place to turn if Washington State laws do not cover your particular issue.
-OSHA contact information is listed in the Resources chapter at the end of this manual.
+OSHA is a federal government agency that creates workplace health and safety rules.
+It is a good place to turn if Washington State laws do not cover your issue.
+OSHA contact information is listed in section 8.1 How to File a Workplace Complaint.

 4.3 General Workplace Safety Requirements